 Not every broker offers all type of features.
 Ability to reinvest dividends(DRIP) is very useful to keep your investing on auto pilot.
 Automated Customer Account Transfer(ACATS), helps in transfer of securities from one broker to another.
 Some brokers do not have the ability to transfer in.
 This could be much needed if another broker of yours decides to shut down abruptly.
 You might need ACATS-in ability in your second broker to move stocks.
 Real time quotes, analysis/research on stocks, ability to place different kind of orders like limit, stop etc. and schedule execution are all also very important features.
 Ease of moving money from and into accounts.
 Is the broker fast enough to move money?
 Since many times you will only get a buying opportunity for a day or two and you need the money then to buy stocks.

 This includes fee to buy or sell an individual stock.
 Any fees to start the brokerage account?
 Annual fee on the account? (this should not even exist).
 Any minimum balance requirements to maintain?
 Some brokers have different fees to buy individual stocks and different fee for ETF’s/index funds etc. So, make sure when you make your decision you do know about the fee charges.
 Also, a reminder free is not always the best route to go.
 You might be compromising on some other features in exchange of no commissions.
+More on this later.

 4. User Interface

-This includes the website ui as well as a mobile application UI.
+This includes the website UI as well as a mobile application UI.
 Ability to look at charts, create watch lists, create stock screens is important.
 Availability of educational resources which you can read through in your time.
 Security settings and brokers emphasis on keeping data safe.
 Ease of access to historic records/statements for tax purposes, to calculate or look at how you are performing is helpful to track your progress over time.